mflowgen/mflowgen/README.md

 compilers), as well as physical verification decks (e.g., Calibre DRC/LVS).

-mflow ships with an open-source 45nm ADK assembled from FreePDK45 version 1.4 and the NanGate Open Cell Library.
+mflowgen ships with an open-source 45nm ADK assembled from FreePDK45 version 1.4 and the NanGate Open Cell Library.
 We place all kits and libraries into the directory `adks/freepdk-45nm/pkgs` in a relatively unorganized manner (just untar them).
 We then create